RedRobotics/HeadBoard/README.md

-# Red Robotics Sideboard V1.2 (Beta)
+# Red Robotics Headboard V1.2 (Beta)

 Python library for the Red Robotics 'HeadBoard' Raspberry Pi add on robotics board.

-Simple python commands for controlling motors, servos and Neopixels.
+Simple python commands for controlling motors, servos and Neopixels (WS2812B).

+Drive a robot with a variety of controllers with example code for Rock Candy and PiHut PS3 Gamepads, Wiimote and generic bluetooth gamepads.
+Get a robot up and running in minutes!

+This guide assumes a working knowledge of the Raspberry Pi and how to set one up headlessly.

+Beginner video tutorials coming soon.